Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Methodology

-\paragraph{Goal and key differences.} At deployment, EFN recalls and reuses prior experiences while \emph{not} updating the base policy’s weights.
-The inference pipeline mirrors training but differs in three places.
+\textbf{Goal and key differences.} At deployment, EFN recalls and reuses prior experiences while \emph{not} updating either the base policy weights or its own.
+The inference pipeline mirrors training but differs in three ways.
 First, retrieval is \emph{task-filtered}: we restrict matches to rollouts whose instruction embeddings are close to the current task.
 Second, we \emph{prioritize efficient rollouts}: shorter trajectories receive higher selection priority because they typically contain fewer redundant actions and lead to faster completion.
-Third, we \emph{grow the bank online}: after a rollout finishes, its non-blank steps are inserted into the bank so that future episodes can recall them.
+Third, we \emph{grow the bank online}: after a rollout finishes, its steps are inserted into the bank so that future episodes can recall them.
+Post-deployment adaptation therefore comes purely from memory growth, not gradient updates.

-\paragraph{Instruction-filtered candidate set.} Given a task description, we compute an instruction embedding with the VLA’s language encoder, denoted $\ell^\star$.
-We compare $\ell^\star$ to all stored rollout-level embeddings $\{\ell_{\tau_j}\}$ with cosine similarity and select the top-$n$ rollouts:
+\textbf{Instruction-filtered candidate set.} Given a task description, we compute an instruction embedding with the VLA's language encoder, denoted $\ell^\star$.
+We compare $\ell^\star$ with all stored rollout-level embeddings $\{\ell_{\tau_j}\}$ using cosine similarity and select the top-$n$ rollouts:

-All step-level entries from these rollouts form the \emph{candidate experience set} $\mathcal{C}$, which is the only pool we retrieve from during this episode.
+All step-level entries from these rollouts form the \emph{candidate experience set} $\mathcal{C}$, which is the only pool from which we retrieve during this episode.